-Students may be exempt from two of the four Semester One subjects depending on experience and qualifications.

-UEM Project may be substituted for any two of the above Semester Three and Four subjects.
+- Students may be exempted from two of the four Semester One subjects depending on experience and qualifications. - UEM Project may be substituted for any two of the above Semester 3 and 4 subjects.

-12511 BUILDING TECHNOLOGY (UEM) 2 semester hours
+12511 BUILDING TECHNOLOGY (UEM)

 This subject highlights some of the technological principles of the construction and operation of major buildings in order to introduce entrants, who have not come from an architectural, building, engineering or quantity surveying background, to these areas.
-The main systems are isolated and various forms for each discussed in the context of the development process and maintenance.
+The main systems are isolated and various forms for each are discussed in the context of the development process and maintenance.
 Examples of typical building types are discussed.

-12515 PROPERTY ECONOMICS 1 (UEM) 2 semester hours
+12515 PROPERTY ECONOMICS 1 (UEM)

-An introduction to aspects of macro and micro economics relevant to property development and property management.
+An introduction to aspects of macro and microeconomics relevant to property development and property management.

-12516 URBAN SOCIOLOGY 1 (UEM) 2 semester hours
+12516 URBAN SOCIOLOGY 1 (UEM)